 - Hone the attributes necessary for running successful entrepreneurial ventures

-Over the past few years, a number of private organisations, as well as government institutions, have begun offering their own entrepreneur development programs, in order to foster the spirit of enterprise and boost entrepreneurship in the country.
+Over the past few years, a number of private organisations, as well as government institutions, have begun offering their own entrepreneur development programs, in order to foster the spirit of enterprise and boost the morale of India’s successful entrepreneurs.

 Through workshops, boot camps and training programmes, these initiatives are actively helping improve the quality as well as quantity of entrepreneurs across various domains and industries.